kpwelsh/RobotArmTeleoperation/behind_the_scenes/components/sticky_gripper.md

 At each [```FixedUpdate```](https://docs.unity3d.com/ScriptReference/MonoBehaviour.FixedUpdate.html), the ```StickyGripper``` determines which objects are in contact with *all* fingers, and holds onto objects that are while dropping objects that are no longer in contact.

-[^1]: The phsyics materials are already configured for the end-effectors.
+[^1]: The physics materials are already configured for the end-effectors.
 To experience this for yourself, simply disable the ```StickyGripper``` component.